beekeeper-studio/beekeeper-studio/CONTRIBUTING.md

 #### What this means practically

 If you make a PR, the PR code is licensed as MIT.
-As soon as I merge the code into this repository it is relicensed under GPLv3 as part of Beekeeper Studio. the code is still copyright to you.
+As soon as I copy (merge) the code into this repository it is then made available under the GPLv3 as part of Beekeeper Studio.
+The code is still copyright to you, and your original MIT license still applies to the code in your PR.
+The MIT license requires that I maintain the copyright notice, which is made available below.

 #### Why do it this way